Disney Cruise Line drops COVID-19 vaccination requirement

 Disney Cruise Line previously dropped its vaccination requirement for guests between the ages of 5 and 11 earlier this month.

-Unvaccinated guests 5 and older will have to take a COVID test one or two days prior to their sailing.
+Unvaccinated guests 5 and older will have to take a coronavirus test one or two days prior to their sailing.

 Passengers 5 and over who are fully vaccinated do not have to take a test but must provide proof of vaccination, and the changes are subject to local rules.
 Children 4 years old and younger are exempt from vaccine and testing rules.